Bug report #17806

 The old vertex editor has this capability which is really handy

-#10 Updated by Harrissou Santanna over 1 year ago
+#10 Updated by Harrissou Santanna almost 2 years ago

 - Status changed from Feedback to Open